-It was the day I realized we were on a first-name basis with practically every duck and goose living along our local recreation path that I knew my toddler and I needed a new running route.
-With cool-season cabin fever, I set off in search of new vistas and playgrounds.
+It was the day I realized we were on a first-name basis with practically every duck and goose living along our local recreation path that I knew my toddler and I needed to find some new running routes.
+Winter cabin fever always takes hold this time of year, and this year it's worse.
+Here's what we found when we went in search of new vistas and playgrounds.

-What we look for in a trail or path
+What I look for in a trail or path

-Here are a few South Sound-area paths we like.
+Here are the great South Sound-area paths we found.
 We hope to see you out on the trail!

 8 favorite stroller-friendly trails for South Sound-area families